colorado

 Black Canyon of the Gunnison River National Park

-Black Canyon of the Gunnison River National Park is a major landmark of western Colorado between the San Juan and Elk Mountains.
+Black Canyon of the Gunnison National Park is a major landmark in western Colorado, located between the San Juan and Elk Mountains.
 At 48 miles long and thousands of feet deep, the canyon is truly a dramatic sight.
-The national park is located in the most impressive section of the canyon and showcases its massive walls.
-Because of the narrowness of these walls, the canyon only receives 33 minutes of light a day, giving it its “Black Canyon” moniker.
+The national park encompasses the most impressive section of the canyon and showcases its massive walls.
+Because of the narrowness of its walls, the canyon receives only 33 minutes of light a day, giving it its "Black Canyon" moniker.

 Black Canyon of the Gunnison River National Park, Colorado